Plovdiv - Things to Do in Plovdiv in August

 Avoid These Mistakes

 Avoid hoofing between Old Town and Kapana at 2 PM.
-The stones radiate heat and shade is nonexistent—grab a 2 lev taxi and save your energy.
-Don’t reserve dinner tables for 7 PM.
-Bulgarians sit down at 9 PM; arrive earlier and you’ll dine alone or get handed the tourist menu.
+The stones radiate heat and shade is nonexistent, grab a 2 lev taxi and save your energy.
+Don't reserve dinner tables for 7 PM.
+Bulgarians sit down at 9 PM; arrive earlier and you'll dine alone or get handed the tourist menu.
 Book for 8:30 PM instead.
 Skip heavy hiking boots for Old Town strolls.
-The climbs are short and the stones uneven; light sneakers handle the job better.
+The climbs are short and the stones uneven.
+Light sneakers handle the job better.

-Explore Activities in Plovdiv
+Explore More Activities in Plovdiv